naodhu/tictactoe/README.md

 ### Customizing Styles

-You can customize the styles by modifying the CSS files located in the `src` directory:
+You can customize the appearance of the game by editing the `style.css` file in the `css` folder.

-- `App.css`
-- `Board.css`
-- `Cell.css`
-- `Scoreboard.css`
-- `Status.css`

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improving the project or want to add new features, feel free to fork the repository and submit a pull request.
+If you have ideas for new features or improvements, feel free to fork the repository and submit a pull request.

 ### Steps to Contribute